Back to Home Page or

 altered states of consciousness.
 Experiments also are being conducted to

-try to influence an event such as a sequence of numbers as produced
+try to influence an event such as a sequence of numbers as produced by a

-unconsciously exerted by the subject or the experimenter on the generator
+being unconsciously exerted by the subject or the experimenter on the

-Thus far laboratory tests have not established this exclusively.
-Results
+established its existence.
+Thus far laboratory tests have not established